codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 featured:
 permalink:

-title: Not every container can be sized
+title: Common container-Types in CSS
 short: Container Types
-description: We've known that every HTML elements is a container that hold some content. <br>We've also sized some elements in the previous tutorial. <br>It's time to know more about containers.
+description: We've known that every HTML element is a container that hold some content. <br>We've also set size of some elements in the previous tutorial. <br>Let's talk a little more about containers.
 keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, css, display, property

 date: 2017-08-24 05:15:00
 ---

-In the previous tutorial, we've sized some `div` containers using `width` and `height` properties.
+In the previous tutorial, we've set size of some `div` containers using `width` and `height` properties.
 But if you try to do the same thing with an element created by `<a></a>` tags, you will see that It just doesn't work.
 It's the containers' Types cause the difference.

 There are 3 common container-Types: